pact-foundation/docs.pact.io/docs/faq/README.md

 Using a [Pact Broker](/pact_broker), you can tag the production version of a pact when you make a release of a consumer.
 Then, any changes that you make to the provider can be checked agains the production version of the pact, as well as the latest version, to ensure backward compatiblity.

 If you need to support multiple versions of the provider API concurrently, then you will probably be specifying which version your consumer uses by setting a header, or using a different URL component.
 As these are actually different requests, the interactions can be verified in the same pact without any problems.

+### Is there a Jenkins plugin for Pact?

+There is no Jenkins plugin for Pact because a plugin is not needed.
+Pact tests run as part of the application's unit test suite.

 ### Using Pact where the Consumer team is different from the Provider team